AustralianBioCommons/umccr-dictionary/docs/schemas/schemas.md

 TODO: Add a nice navigable diagram here

-## Required & Preferred Attributes
+## Required & Preferred Properties

-Any fields in the schema that are required are specified in a `required` block.
+Any properties in the schema that are required are specified in a `required` block.
 Every schema should have the `submitter_id`, `type` and any parental links listed as required attributes.
 Any submission of a particular node type that does not contain values for the required nodes will not pass validation.

 Example from `study.yaml`: